ireneliu521/Biblical-Proportions_Case_R/HW_OfBiblicalProportions_Questions.md

     ## [1] 50046 33928

-Q14: Summarize the bible into less than 500 verses.
-(Or some fraction of the total number of verses, it's your choice.)
-Be super careful here as this may take a long time unless you are clever about it, or find some elegant way to speed things up!
+14: Summarize the bible into less than 500 verses.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ``` r